China's first-quarter smartphone sales may halve due to coronavirus: analysts

 Globally, smartphone production will decrease by 12% in the March quarter to a five-year low of 275 million units, research firm TrendForce said on Monday.
 It revised down iPhone production by 10% to 41 million units, while Huawei’s output forecast was cut by 15% to 42.5 million phones.

-Samsung Electronics Co, the world’s top smartphone maker, is seen the least affected by the virus outbreak as its main production base is in Vietnam, the report said, lowering its production forecasts by just 3% to 71.5 million units.
+Samsung Electronics Co (005930.KS), the world’s top smartphone maker, is seen the least affected by the virus outbreak as its main production base is in Vietnam, the report said, lowering its production forecasts by just 3% to 71.5 million units.

 Reporting by Josh Horwitz; Additional reporting by Hyunjoo Jin in Seoul; Editing by Miyoung Kim, editing by Louise Heavens